 2 – WhatsApp

-WhatsApp is great for people of all ages.
-This app enables you to instant message friends and family over WiFi/mobile data for free!
+WhatsApp is another great app for people of all ages.
+This app enables you to instant message friends and family over the internet for free!
+Therefore, you won’t need to use up your credit or your monthly text messages allowance to stay in touch with loved ones.
 It’s perfect for keeping in touch with the people you care about.

-It’s quick to send messages and you can see when your contacts are online too!
-All you need to get started with WhatsApp is to download it through the app store on your device and follow the set-up process.
+Sending messages is quick and easy.
+You can see when your contacts are online too.
+To get started with WhatsApp, you simply need to download it through the app store on your device and follow the set-up process.
 It will then import all your contacts from your contact list and you can start sending messages.

 The app will then send a notification through to your device at the correct time, by a message popping up on the screen and an alarm playing out loud, similar to a text message or phone call.
-There is a cost of 99p for this app which available on the iTunes App store.
+There is a cost of 99p for this app, which available on the Apple App Store.

 Elsewhere there are a number of different crossword and word search apps to choose from.
 Simply search for these keywords in the Android or App store and all of your options will appear – including free and paid-for games.
+If you’re more numerically minded, there are lots of free sudoku apps and similar brain-teasers for you.
 You can also read our blog on how to keep a healthy mind in old age.

 6 – Senior Fitness Workouts

-Keeping fit and healthy is essential for everybody and the Senior Fitness Home Workouts app is an easy way to do so.
-Aimed at people aged 50 and over, the app aims to get you into a workout routine aimed at the difficulty of your choice.
-Sticking to your routine is a good way of feeling good about yourself and in-turn put a smile on your face.
+It’s important for people of all ages to stay fit and healthy.
+The Senior Fitness Home Workouts app is an easy way to do so.
+Designed for people aged 50 and over, the app aims to get you into a workout routine aimed at the difficulty of your choice.
+Sticking to your routine will help you build your confidence and self-esteem as well as your fitness.

 7 – News Apps

-If you are a sports fan then BBC Sport and Sky Sports News have an easy-to-use app, which will send you breaking news alerts if you wish.
+If you are a sports fan then BBC Sport and Sky Sports News also have easy-to-use apps.
+These will send you breaking news alerts if you wish.
 For the football fans out there, Sky Sports News also has a dedicated football app full of the latest news and scores.

 8 – Sleep Cycle Alarm Clock